aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 whole effort wasted.
 Having already prepared and verified the manual settings makes it easier.

-When you are taking pictures, you have to remain as still as possible - even at very high shutter speeds even slow hand movements are still bad fro image quality.
+When you are taking pictures, you have to remain as still as possible - even at very high shutter speeds even slow hand movements are still bad for image quality.
 So think of the movement as of biathlon athlete shooting the very middle of five, very separate targets - take a burst, reframe, then steady up for a second and only then take the next burst.
 3 frames per burst are sufficient.
 90% of the time the very first photo of a burst will be best.
 As you move from frame to frame, aim for just a bit more than half-frame